buildbot/buildbot/master/docs/manual/configuration/workers.rst

 There are some times when a worker misbehaves because of issues with its configuration.
 In those cases, you may want to pause the worker, or maybe completely shut it down.

-There are three actions that you may take (in the worker's web page *Actions* dialog)
+There are three actions that you may take (in the worker's web page *Actions* dialog):

 - *Pause*: If a worker is paused, it won't accept new builds.
-The action of pausing a worker will not affect any build ongoing.
+The action of pausing a worker will not affect any ongoing build.

 - *Graceful Shutdown*: If a worker is in graceful shutdown mode, it won't accept new builds, but will finish the current builds.
   When all of its build are finished, the :command:`buildbot-worker` process will terminate.

-- *Force Shutdown*: If a worker is in force shutdown mode, it will terminate immediately, and the build he was currently doing will be put to retry state.
+- *Force Shutdown*: If a worker is in force shutdown mode, it will terminate immediately, and the build it was currently doing will be put to retry state.

-Those actions will put the worker in two states
+Those actions will put the worker in either of two states:

 - *paused*: the worker is paused if it is connected but doesn't accept new builds.
 - *graceful*: the worker is graceful if it doesn't accept new builds, and will shutdown when builds are finished.